BACK TO RESOURCES

-Is your out-of-network claim eligible for Independent Dispute Resolution?
+Is your out-of-network claim eligible for Independent Dispute Resolution (IDR)?
 The answer determines whether you have a clear, structured path to securing fair payment for the care you provided.

 In early 2024, providers prevailed in 88% of IDR cases, according to Georgetown University data.
 But knowing which claims qualify is the critical first step.
-This guide walks you through exactly what makes a claim IDR-eligible, helping you identify thousands of dollars in recoverable revenue, so you can pursue disputes with confidence and maximize your reimbursement under the No Surprises Act (NSA).
+This guide walks you through what makes a claim IDR-eligible, helping you understand the structured dispute resolution process established under the No Surprises Act (NSA) so you can pursue disputes with confidence and ensure your claims are resolved fairly.

 What Is IDR?
 A Definition for Healthcare Providers